Destinations / July 07, 2018. By Paulo Tavares

 Housed in the same building as the Sandeman port wine cellars, this stylish hotel-hostel hybrid gives you a taste of Porto’s wine heritage.
 You’ll enjoy mesmerising views of Porto at this riverfront hostel located on the south bank of the river Douro.
 12 suites and 43 hostel beds in dormitories, prices range from €25 for a hostel bed to €160 for a suite.
 Don’t miss a visit to the bar where you can try the port wine signature cocktails – a perfect prelude to a night on the town.

-An apartment is a great option especially if you are travelling with the family as you have more facilities like kitchen and washing machine.
+An apartment is a great option especially if you are travelling with the family as you have more space and facilities like kitchen and washing machine.

-The newly renovated Trait House apartments in Bonfim are located nearby the Municipal Library.
+The newly renovated Trait House apartments in Bonfim neighbourhood are located nearby the Municipal Library about 15 minutes walk to the Majestic Café.
 Not far from Praça dos Poveiros where you can tuck into one of the famous pork sandwiches (sandes de pernil) at Casa Guedes or go for a francesinha at the nearby Café Santiago.

 Located on Rua Cedofeita in building dating from 1858.
-Eight modern apartments in a very central location near shops, restaurants and cafés about 5 minutes walk to the Clérigos Tower and Lello Bookshop.
+Eight modern apartments in a very central location near shops, restaurants and cafés.
+A few minutes walk from Porto’s art district, Rua Miguel Bombarda.
+About 5 minutes walk to the Clérigos Tower and Lello Bookshop.
 More here

-This newly renovated building on Rua Alves Cabral offers six apartments T1 and T2 .
+This newly renovated building on Rua Alves Cabral offers six one and two bedroom apartments .
 Within walking distance of all major landmarks.
 More here